• About

 Tax Deferral

-For example, investors can improve their total purchasing power through tax deferral and use the money that would otherwise go to the IRS to increase the down payment and purchase a pricier replacement property.
-This allows the investor to leverage their cash and grow their wealth.
+For example, investors can improve their total purchasing power through tax deferral and use the money that would otherwise go to the IRS to increase the down payment and purchase a higher-cost replacement property.
+By improving their purchasing power, investors can potentially increase their wealth.

 Swap or Consolidate Properties